gmarcha/ent-goswagger-app/README.md

 - `/cmd/` contains our applications, i.e. main packages responsible to launch them (it is a generated file in our case, but it won't be overwritten by further generation so it can be edited);

+- `/config/` contains all our configuration files:
+  - an environment file for each workflow: `.env.dev`, `.env.ci` and `.env.prod`;
+  - a swagger specification (`spec.yaml`) used to configure our API route paths and our authentication model (data model definitions should be leave empty, they are added in an other swagger specification which serves as a model to code generation and as a documentation);
+  - a `Dockerfile` defining an image to our API (based on golang:alpine);
+  - a `docker-compose.yaml` for each workflow, responsible to launch needed application services with their defined environment;

+- `/docs/` contains documentation about the project:
+  - a generated swagger specification (`swagger.yaml`) used to code generation and documentation purposes (do not edit);
+  - a markdown conversion of the specification (`swagger.md`), a file tree of the project and a workflow explaining the API processes;

 - `/internal/` contains all other Go packages used in our applications:
   - `/modules/` contains packages defining our API logic, i.e. our data services, route handlers initialisation and definition of them, grouped in a logical way